 Find Cheap Electricity with a Green Energy Plan

 Many people may be surprised to learn that Texas is a leader in Green Energy.
 The state produces more wind energy than any other state and most other countries.
 The nascent Texas solar industry is poised for a takeoff, with the state being home to more solar energy potential than any other state.

 It would be impossible to find any Houston electricity plan that doesn’t get at least part of its electricity from renewable energy sources.
 Traditionally, renewable energy has been more expensive than other energy sources.
 But that gap has now narrowed substantially.
 Green energy plans are competitive with traditional plans and often can be found with cheaper electricity rates than non-green plans.

 What Will I Need to Enroll in New Electricity Service?

-The requirements are the same whether you are moving into a new home or switching providers.
+Whether you are moving into a new home or switching providers, the requirements are the same.
 Most people today prefer online enrollment, but you can also enroll over the phone.
 Be prepared to provide:

 - Service Address

 - Billing Address (if different than billing address)